-Syntus is founded in 1999 by Nederlandse Spoorwegen (NS), Connexxion and French company Cariane Multimodal International (CMI, now Keolis).
-In 2007 Connexxion sells its shares to the other shareholders.
+Syntus was founded in 1999 by Nederlandse Spoorwegen (NS), Connexxion and French company Cariane Multimodal International (CMI, now Keolis).
+In 2007 Connexxion sold its shares to the other shareholders.
 Since 2013 Syntus is a 100% subsidiary of Keolis.

 Syntus means Synergy between train and bus.

 As of December 2017 newly acquired routes will be operated as Keolis.
 This means that the name Syntus will cease to exist in 2023.